DFC Implementation Office FAQs

 Additional criteria taken into consideration are: involvement of multiple DFC Strategic Framework elements and/or strategies, geographic alignment with the DFC Strategic Framework, level of community support, and a clear timeline.

-The DFC Implementation Office is funded by the Kresge Foundation, Erb Family Foundation, John S. and James L. Knight Foundation, Michigan State Housing Development Authority, Americana Foundation; the Detroit Economic Growth Corporation; and, the City of Detroit.
+DFC is funded by the Kresge Foundation, Erb Family Foundation, John S. and James L. Knight Foundation, Michigan State Housing Development Authority, Americana Foundation; the Detroit Economic Growth Corporation; and, the City of Detroit.

-What is the Implementation Office’s relationship with the City of Detroit and the Mayor’s Office?
+What is DFC’s relationship with the City of Detroit and the Mayor’s Office?

 What other organizations can I connect with to learn about projects that are impacting the city of Detroit?